-Grantham Scholar Sally Faulkner‘s research has taken her to Peru, just as the country has suffered the worst floods in recent memory.
+Grantham Scholar Sally Faulkner‘s research took her to Peru, just as the country suffered the worst floods in recent memory.
 Here, she reports from Peru on the environmental forces behind the flooding, and the Peruvian government’s response.

 During my 2 hour bus ride to Ocongate, a town in Quispicanci Province in the Southern Peruvian Highlands, the weather was perfect.